michaeljfriedman/economy-simulator/README.md

   from a distribution
 - Each person is assigned income and an initial spending rate for the first month, both from a distribution
-- Both people and companies get some number of months' worth of money (income for people, payroll for companies), chosen from a distribution
+- Both people and companies get some months' worth of money (income for people, payroll for companies), chosen from a distribution

 Each day: